ruairiseosamh/Fact_Checker/README.md

 **4. Add your API key**

-Edit `.env` and replace the placeholder with your real key:
+Create a `.env` file in the project root:

 ```
 ANTHROPIC_API_KEY=sk-ant-api03-...